 The peer mentoring coordinator helps new schools or departments get their scheme started and provides central coordination.

 The widening participation coordinator works with the student organisers to organise their contracts and pay and assist them with PASS publicity and events.

 Together they develop and run the mentor training.
-You can find their contact details on the Widening Participation Staff Contacts web page.
+You can find their contact details on the Widening Participation team web page.

 This page is maintained by the Widening Participation team